On automorphisms of high-dimensional solid tori: Proofs of the main theorems

 The classifying spaces of the groups $\check{\Xi}_{g}^{\sfr,\ell}$ and $\Omega_g^{\min}$ both assemble into $E_\infty$-algebras

 so that $(B\check{\Xi}_{\infty}^{\sfr,\ell})^+$ and $(B\Omega_{\infty}^{\min})^+$ are (the basepoint components of) their group-completions.
 In both cases the maps $F_d$ are defined before group-completion, and are given by multiplication by $d$ using the $E_\infty$-structure.
-Thus after group-completion these maps are given by multiplication by $d$ using the loop-space structure, so induce multiplication by $d$ on homotopy groups, and are therefore isomorphisms after inverting $d$. \end{proof}
+Thus after group-completion these maps are given by multiplication by $d$ using the loop-space structure, so induce multiplication by $d$ on homotopy groups.
+Thus these homotopy groups are $\Z[\mathbb{N}^{\times}]$-modules, which are tame simply because multiplication by $d$ is an isomorphism after inverting $d$. \end{proof}